 Three decades of trial and error since 1983 eventually lead some tango dancers in Europe and North America to move away from exhibitionism and pay more attention to the embrace, music and feelings.
 As a result, scenes like this start to appear in Europe and North America in recent years.

 Their embrace and connection become closer and more intimate.
 Their dance becomes more feeling-oriented.
-Their steps become simpler, more musical and elegant.
+Their steps become simpler, more musical, and more elegant.
 Their milonga becomes better organized.
 Antisocial behaviors are less seen.
-While showy footwork still occurs, the embrace still brakes sometimes, the hand use still remains habitual for some, the music selections are still more dramatic than sentimental, the hastiness is still common, the dresses are still too casual, the skill levels are uneven, progress nevertheless is evident in comparison to the previous two scenes.
-Such transformation certainly would not come without pain given the strong Western tradition of liberalism, individualism, feminism and hippie movement.
-But the dancers in this example proved that they can change.
-It is a reassurance that there is still a lot of hope in tango, in humanity, and in our ability to adapt.
+While showy footwork still appears, the embrace still breaks at times, hand use still remains habitual for some, music selections are still more dramatic than entimental, hastiness is still common, dresses are still too casual, and skill levels are uneven—progress is nevertheless evident compared to the previous two scenes.
+Such transformation certainly could not come without pain, given the strong Western traditions of liberalism, individualism, feminism, and the hippie movement.
+However, the dancers in this example have demonstrated that change is possible.
+It reassures us that there is still a lot of hope in tango, in humanity, and in our capacity to adapt.

 How social tango should be danced

-As you can see, they concentrate entirely on the music and feelings as if steps are irrelevant.
-Dancing tango for them is enjoying the sentiment and intimacy, not doing gymnastics.
-They dance with complete relaxation, unhurried pace, subtle movements and tasteful suspensions.
-Their steps are small and simple, totally void of flaunt, and used only to remain synchronized with the partner in the dance.
-The beauty of their tango lies in the oneness of the union rather than the performance of the individual.
-In their tango nothing is ornate, but everything is exquisite and elegant.
-Even their music selections are more sentimental and intriguing than ours, fitting perfectly to the mood of their dance.
+As you can see, they focus entirely on the music and feelings, as if steps are irrelevant.
+For them, dancing tango is about enjoying sentiment and intimacy, not performing gymnastics.
+They dance with complete relaxation, an unhurried pace, subtle movements, and tasteful suspensions.
+Their steps are small and simple, devoid of any flaunt, and are used solely to remain synchronized with their partner in the dance.
+The beauty of their tango lies in the unity of the partnership rather than the performance of the individual.
+In their tango, nothing is ornate, yet everything is exquisite and elegant.
+Even their music selections are more sentimental and intriguing than ours, perfectly complementing the mood of their dance.

-Please also pay attention to the woman.
-Her ability to remain coherent with the man is amazing.
-She leans comfortably on him with her breasts intimately press against his chest and her arm hooked around his shoulder.
-Her eyes are dreamily closed to allow herself to focus inwardly on the feelings stirred by the music and the soft whispers of his body.
-Her inconspicuous footwork magically keeps her body moving in unison with his no matter how he turns.
+Pay special attention to the woman.
+Her ability to remain cohesive with the man is remarkable.
+She leans comfortably against him, her chest intimately pressed to his, and her arm hooked around his shoulder.
+Her eyes are dreamily closed, allowing her to focus inwardly on the feelings stirred by the music and the subtle whispers of his body.
+Her inconspicuous footwork magically keeps her body moving in harmony with his, no matter how he turns.

 To tango is to indulge yourself, not to impress others.
-On a crowded dance floor who cares about your footwork anyway.
+On a crowded dance floor, who cares about your footwork anyway?
 The only thing that matters is the intimate feelings you experience.
-That is why performance tango doesn't make good sense in the milongas.
-I hope Holman's video will inspire more people to learn the milonguero style of tango and accelerate the transformation of our tango from a step-oriented dance to a feeling-oriented dance.
-(See Social Tango and Performence Tango.)
+This is why performance tango doesn’t make sense in the milongas.
+I hope Holman’s video inspires more people to embrace the milonguero style of tango and accelerates the transformation of tango from a step-oriented dance to a feeling-oriented one.

 P.S.

-I received several comments on my video selections and understand a little better now why political correctness has become a necessity in our society.
-Please be aware that the video clips I selected are used only to illustrate a phenomenon.
-They are neither intended to reflect nor capable of reflecting the whole picture of any community or event.
+I received several comments on my video selections and now have a better understanding of why political correctness has become a necessity in our society.
+Please note that the video clips I selected are used solely to illustrate a phenomenon.
+They are neither intended to represent nor capable of capturing the full picture of any community or event.

 2 comments: